Popping Pills, Ending Lives

 One important question remains.
 Are there any long-term effects on women who opt for this medical abortion?
 For women, it is too soon to know the ultimate ramifications of this chemical cocktail.
 For the unborn, the long-term effect is clear; a human life ended.

-Abortion providers may say that the fetus at seven weeks is only the size of an aspirin tablet, but size isn’t the issue.
-The development of the unborn child through the first 49 days is fascinating.
-Don’t be fooled into thinking an unborn child is only a blob of tissue during the earliest stages of human life.
+Abortion providers may say that the fetus at 10 weeks is only a “blob of tissue,” but that doesn’t do justice to the amazing development of a child in the womb.
+Don’t be fooled into thinking an unborn child is merely “tissue” during the earliest stages of human life.
 Learn the facts!

 Our lives begin, of course, long before birth.
 Not open to dispute is the fact that every one of us began our lives at the moment of fertilization.
 How much do you know about your own beginnings?
 Let’s take a look at your history.

-At conception, sperm joined ovum to form a single cell which, miraculously, contained the genetic blueprint for every detail of your development: Sex, hair and eye color, height, skin tone and more.
-Over the next week, you traveled through your mother’s fallopian tube to her uterus, implanting in the nutrient rich lining.
-Within 22 days, your heart was beating, and your spinal column, nervous system, kidneys, liver and digestive tract took shape.
-Within a few short weeks, you were about 1/4 inch long: already ten thousand times larger than when you began!
+At fertilization, sperm joined ovum to form a single cell which, miraculously, contained the genetic blueprint for every detail of your development: sex, hair and eye color, height, skin tone and everything else.
+Over the next week, you traveled through your mother’s fallopian tube to her uterus, implanting in the nutrient-rich lining.
+By week five (only 21 days after fertilization), your heart was beating.

 The United States Food and Drug Administration (FDA) approved RU-486 as a chemical method to end the life of a developing unborn child on September 28, 2000.
 On that day, the FDA stepped out of the healing business and into the killing business.
 Under former President George H.W.
 Bush, RU-486 was banned from the United States.
 Its deadly effects could not kill unborn humans and could not injure women.
-But under the Clinton Administration, RU-486 was welcomed to America, welcomed to slaughter innocent lives, welcomed to haunt women who regret aborting their unborn children, and welcomed to disintegrate families in America.
+But under the Clinton Administration, RU-486 was welcomed to America to take the lives of innocent children, haunt women who regret aborting their unborn children, and continue disintegrating families.